-We all like certain things and this, forms the basis of our most common desires.
+We all like certain things and this, forms the basis of our most common desire.
 My most basic intellectual need is to know much about my reality or existence or rather the fabric it is made of.
-And as a Nigerian i like to know things about my country.
-And just like the post on the first storey building in Nigeria, i also would like to share some facts about the first university in Nigeria.

 And that University would be the University of Ibadan or UI!